 YouTube ad test

 AdLock blocked YouTube ads seamlessly and with no lag.
-We tested this by watching a Chicken Shop Date video.
+We tested this by watching an episode of Chicken Shop Date.

 First, we opened the video with AdLock turned off.
 We got the usual preroll ads and banner ads lurking in the area.